mscjourney/2AOS/tars-client/README.md

 **Note**: The Node.js server (port 3001) acts as a proxy - it forwards all `/api/*` requests to the Java backend (port 8080).
 Users typically only interact with port 3001.

-## Running Multiple Clients Simultaneously
+## Running Multiple Clients Simultaneously on Local

 You can run multiple client instances on different ports to simulate different users accessing the system simultaneously.
 This is useful for testing multi-user scenarios, admin functionality, and concurrent access patterns.